Becoming a Member of the RIPE NCC

 Should I become a member?

 YES: If your organisation needs IPv6 address space and AS Numbers, and/or makes assignments to End Users or customers.
-RIPE NCC members may also be eligible to receive a one time allocation of a /22 of IPv4 address space from the last /8 of IPv4 address space.
+RIPE NCC members may also be eligible to receive a one time allocation of a /22 of IPv4 address space from the last /8 of IPv4 address space for their LIR account.
 See the online application form for more information.

 NO: If you need a small amount of IPv6 addresses and don't make assignments to End Users or customers.
 See how to request Independent Resources for information on how to get IPv6 addresses without becoming a member.